lkilcommons/apex-python/readme.md

 # ApexPython

+## Note
+[Apexpy](http://github.com/aburrell/apexpy) is a better mainted, better documented and more user friendly Modified Apex Coordinates implementation for Python.
+If you don't specifically need this package as a depenancy, use Apexpy instead.

 ## What is this?
 This code is a python wrapper around Art Richmond's original Modified Magnetic Apex magnetic coordinate system, as implemented in legacy Fortran.
 This is the same Fortran code that is available from the [CEDAR Database](https://cedarweb.vsp.ucar.edu/wiki/index.php/Tools_and_Models:Empirical_Models).

 ## Who should use this?
-If you don't have a specific reason to use this use [Apexpy](http://github.com/aburrell/apexpy) instead

-This is an older implementation of Apex in Fortran code, the ApexPython wrapper is older and less maintained, and Apexpy can do almost everything this library can do.

 ## Contents of this package